Maphefo Mogale-Letsie

-Mayor of Mogale
+Mayor of Merafong

 From 2011 to 2021, Mogale-Letsie was Executive Mayor of Merafong City Local Municipality; she was re-elected to a second term in the office after the 2016 local elections.
-In addition, in July 2018, she was elected Regional Chairperson of the ANC's branch in the West Rand.
+In addition, in July 2018, she was elected Regional Chairperson of the ANC's region in the West Rand.

 During her tenure in office, the municipality invested R50 million in VBS Mutual Bank, in contravention of laws prohibiting such investments by municipalities.
 The internal Integrity Committee of the ANC's Gauteng branch investigated her involvement.
 In August 2020, the committee reported that it had not found evidence of corruption but nonetheless recommended that Mogale-Letsie should "step aside" because of her "failure to take action" against municipal officials involved in corruption.
 She was instructed to resign as mayor and decline any further nomination to public office.
 The Mail & Guardian said that she and Boyce Maneli, the former West Rand Mayor who was also asked to step aside, were "considered the fall guys for the ANC".

-Both Mogale-Letsie and Maneli refused to follow the Integrity Committee's recommendation and sought to appeal the decision, but, on 31 March 2021, the Mogale council removed Mogale-Letsie from her position as mayor.
+Both Mogale-Letsie and Maneli refused to follow the Integrity Committee's recommendation and sought to appeal the decision, but, on 31 March 2021, the Merafong council removed Mogale-Letsie from her position as mayor.
 The opposition Democratic Alliance said that her removal, which had been supported by the ANC's majority caucus, had not been effected according to proper procedure.